WebAssembly/component-model/design/mvp/CanonicalABI.md

   * 🐘 - `U` is `i32` or `i64` as determined by `$ftbl`'s address type

-Calling `$new_indirect` invokes the following function which reads a `funcref` from `$ftbl` (trapping if out-of-bounds, null or the wrong type), calls the `funcref` passing the closure parameter `$c`, and returns the index of the new thread in the current component instance's `threads` table.
+Calling `$new_indirect` invokes the following function which reads a `funcref` from `$ftbl` (trapping if out-of-bounds, null or the wrong type), creates a new suspended thread that will call the `funcref` passing the closure parameter `$c` when resumed, and returns the index of the new thread in the current component instance's `threads` table.
 ```python
 @dataclass
 class CoreFuncRef: